halilozel1903/AndroidProjects/README.md

-# Android Projects
+# Android Projects 📱
-It is the project with Android Applications starting from the basic level to the advanced level.
+It's the project with Android Applications starting from the basic level to the advanced level.